n8slab/learningZone/GFG/Python Training/Fundamentals/Input_and_Output.md

 Output
 ```
-Enter a value: 50The sum is 55
+Enter a value: 50
+The sum is 55
 ```